HTML Puzzles

 unbind element

 Unbinds the specified HTML element, previously binded to an object.
-The "in parent doc" checkbox should be enabled if the HTML element is located in an external HTML document (in which Verge3D application's .html file is embedded using iframe).
+The in parent doc checkbox should be enabled if the HTML element is located in the parent HTML document (i.e. when app's .html file is embedded using iframe).

 Visual programming block to unbind HTML element